Platform Engineer Activity: Setup an Ephemeral Dev Environment on OpenShift

 -

-The Template will start appearing in the Create side menu.
+The Template will appear on the Create screen.